 Property, plant and equipment are stated at cost.
-Depreciation of property, plant and equipment is computed by the declining balance method over the estimated useful life of the asset.
+Depreciation of property, plant and equipment is computed mainly by the straight-line method over the estimated useful life of the asset.
 Contributions in aid of construction are deducted from the depreciable costs of the assets.